LagoLunatic/WW_Hacking_API/README.md

 For example:
 `py build_rel.py "./examples/switch_op.c" 0x58 g_profile_SwitchOperator "../Wind Waker Extracted/files/RELS.arc"`

-For choosing the REL module ID, if replacing an existing REL, simply look at the first 4 bytes of the original REL.
+As for how to choose the REL module ID, if replacing an existing REL, simply look at the first 4 bytes of the original REL in a hex editor.
 That's the module ID for it - so specify that ID and it will replace that actor.
 If you don't want to break anything in the game, using 0x58 is recommended - that's the module ID for the actor `hotest`, aka `d_a_rectangle.rel` - this is a useless test actor that was never placed and doesn't do anything, so replacing it has no side effects.
-If you want to add a new REL to the game without replacing an existing one (not supported by this API yet), any module ID 0x1A0 or higher was unused in the vanilla game.
+If you want to add a new REL to the game without replacing an existing one (not supported by this API yet), the first unused module ID is 0x1A0.